juanlittledevil/splunk-cluster-training/README.md

     Note that splunk will hash the pass phrase when you restart it.

-11. Now that we have this configured we can deploy apps to the sh-cluster by doing the following procedure.
+11. Now that we have this configured we can deploy apps to the sh-cluster through the deployer.